Under USCIS regulations, a “specialty occupation” is:

 - Have education, training, or progressively responsible experience in the specialty that is equivalent to the completion of such a degree, and have recognition of expertise in the specialty through progressively responsible positions directly related to the specialty.

-Spouses and children of H-1B workers will be classified as H-4 “dependents.”
-Holders of H-4 status are not entitled to work in the United States.
+Spouses and children of H-1B workers are classified as H-4 “dependents”.
+H-4 dependents are not entitled to work in the United States, unless they are eligible in certain circumstances.